danijar/ninjax/README.md

 ### How can I update state entries?

-To update the state entries of a module, use `self.put(name, value)` for individual entries of `self.putm(mapping)` to update multiple values:
+To update the state entries of a module, use `self.put(name, value)` for individual entries of `self.put(mapping)` to update multiple values:

 ```python3
 class Module(nj.Module):